LaurePiechaczyk/project2_code_institute/README.md

 </details>

 - ### Quiz
 The quiz asks to find the right preposition associated with the verb.
 It has the particularity that in case of wrong answer, the player will receive a feedback with the right answer (the right preposition) and also a list of verbs that have the same preposition.
-It contains 8 questions and the number of correct answers is indicated in the upper left corner.
+It contains 8 questions and the number of correct answers is indicated in the upper right corner.
 At the end of the quiz, the player receives feedback on the number of correct answers.

 <details>
 <summary>Picture of the Quiz here</summary>